 - The Commissioners attend six Commission meetings throughout the year (bi-monthly, scheduled in advance for the full year), approximately three-four hours per meeting.
-In addition, there are out of session meetings as required, usually on request by the Commissioners at Commission meetings - As per the Commission Charter, Commissioners are expected to represent the VMC at a minimum of four events, meetings, conferences or community activities each month - The Commissioners attend around five VMC-led events throughout the year, plus input on other projects - The timings and exact work program are decided in discussion with the Chairperson at the start of each year, it can consist of small one-off forums, larger events or regular engagement with community members - The Commissioners also chair RAC meetings three times a year, approximately four hours per meeting - Events and community functions may be on weekends and in the evenings - Please see the attached Position Description for more information - You must be an Australian Citizen to be eligible for appointment as a Commissioner.
+In addition, there are out of session meetings as required, usually on request by the Commissioners at Commission meetings - As per the Commission Charter, Commissioners are expected to represent the VMC at a minimum of four events, meetings, conferences or community activities each month - The Commissioners attend around five VMC-led events throughout the year, plus input on other projects - The timings and exact work program are decided in discussion with the Chairperson at the start of each year, it can consist of small one-off forums, larger events or regular engagement with community members - The Youth Commissioner also chairs the Multicultural Youth Network meetings.
+These occur four times a year, approximately four hours per meeting - Events and community functions may be on weekends and in the evenings - Please see the attached Position Description for more information - You must be an Australian Citizen to be eligible for appointment as a Commissioner.